John Fingleton (economist): Office of Fair Trading

 In 2005, Fingleton was appointed Chief Executive of the Office of Fair Trading.
 While at the OfT, he led investigations into bank overdraft fees, competition between supermarkets, credit cards, and the PPI market, as well as an investigation into UK airports that led to the breakup of BAA.
 Fingleton was criticised during his tenure for his high salary, which at £275,000 made him the second-highest paid civil servant in the UK, after the Governor of the Bank of England.

 Fingleton left the OfT in 2012, just before it and the Competition Commission were merged to form the new Competition and Markets Authority.
 He was succeeded by Clive Maxwell.

 Later career

 Fingleton now runs a company advising businesses with competition and regulation problems.
 In 2015, he called for BT and Openreach to be split up to increase competition in the broadband market.
 In 2018, he wrote a report attacking the government's plans to expand the national security test in mergers, which he warned would be damaging to the UK economy.

+On 30 October 2023, Federal Treasurer Jim Chalmers appointed Fingleton to the Competition Taskforce Advisory Panel, which has been established to advise the Treasury on national competition policy.

+In 2025 he led the Nuclear Regulatory Taskforce, looking at ways to improve the operation of the Office for Nuclear Regulation.